Gaia Data Release 2: Variable stars in the colour-absolute magnitude diagram: Location of variability types in the CaMD

 \section{Location of variability types in the CaMD}

-The precision of the location in the CaMD depends on the precision of the colour on one side, and on the determination of the absolute magnitude on the other side.
+The precision of the location in the CaMD depends on the precision of the colour on the one hand and on the determination of the absolute magnitude on the other.
 The precision of the absolute magnitude of variable stars depends on the photometric precision, the number of measurements, the amplitude of variability, and the relative parallax precision $\sigma_{\varpi}/\varpi$.
-The upper limits of $\sigma_{\varpi}/\varpi$ employed in this article vary between 5 and 20~per~cent, so the uncertainty of the absolute magnitude solely due to the parallax uncertainty can be as large as $5\,(\ln 10)^{-1} \sigma_{\varpi}/\varpi \approx 0.43$~mag.
+The upper limits of $\sigma_{\varpi}/\varpi$ employed in this article vary between 5 and 20\%, which means that the uncertainty of the absolute magnitude that is solely due to the parallax uncertainty can be as large as $5\,(\ln 10)^{-1} \sigma_{\varpi}/\varpi \approx 0.43$~mag.

-As we determined the colour as a function of integrated BP and integrated RP spectro-photometric measurements with tight constraints on the precision of these quantities (see Appendix~\ref{app:selection}), there are parts of the CaMD that are not explore herein.
-For example, the faint end of the main sequence presented in fig.~9 of \cite{DPACP-31} does not fulfill the condition on the precision in BP, so our diagrams do not include M, L, T brown dwarfs (which are fainter than $M_G \sim 14$~mag).
+As we determined the colour as a function of integrated BP and integrated RP spectro-photometric measurements with tight constraints on the precision of these quantities (see Appendix~\ref{app:selection}), there are parts of the CaMD that are not explored here.
+For example, the faint end of the main sequence presented in Fig.~9 of \cite{DPACP-31} does not fulfil the condition on the precision in BP, so our diagrams do not include L and T brown dwarfs (which are fainter than $M_G \sim 14$~mag).
+If we cross-match the \gaia data (conditional on the selection of Appendix~\ref{app:selection}) with the catalogue of M dwarfs of \cite{LepinGaidos2011}, only a few M6, M7, and M8 dwarf stars are found.

+In Fig.~\ref{fig:CommentedCMD} we introduce the Gaia CaMD, which is displayed as a background in subsequent figures.
+For clarity, we note basic astronomical features such as the main sequence, the red clump (and its long tail due to interstellar extinction), the horizontal branch, the extreme horizontal branch \citep[see][for its physical origin]{DCruz1996}, the red giant branch, the asymptotic giant branch, the white dwarf sequence, the subdwarfs, the supergiants, and the binary sequence.
+There are additional subtle features above and below the red clump that are described in Fig.~10 of \citet{DPACP-31} and are known as the asymptotic giant branch bump and the red giant branch bump, respectively.
+On the right-hand side of Fig.~\ref{fig:CommentedCMD}, we also note the typical limiting distance that can be reached because of the selection of $\sigma_{\varpi}/\varpi$, up to 1 kpc (which was the largest distance we considered for background stars).